-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 1: 3 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EX CCHANGE ACT OF 1934 For the transition period from to C Commission File Number: 001-36849 L HEALTH TREND Delaware iame of registrant as specified in its en 59-2705336 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Units 1205-07, 12F Mira Place Tower A 132 Nathan Road (Address of Tsimshatsui Kowloon , Hong Kong principal executive offices, including zip code) · · phone number, including area code: +8 , 0 Securities registered pursuant to Section 12(b) of the Exchange Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share NHTC The NASDAQ Stock Market LLC Indicate by check mark whether the registrant: (1) has filed all repor preceding 12 months (or for such shorter period that the registrant w days.
-Yes \square No \square Indicate by check mark whether the registrant has submitted electron during the preceding 12 months (or for shorter period that the registrant Indicate by check mark whether the registrant is a large accelerated company.
-See the definitions of "large accelerated filer," "accelerate Exchange Act.
-Large accelerated filer Non-accelerated filer ✓ Accelerated filer ☐ Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate by check mark if the regis financial accounting standards provided pursuant to Section 13(a) of ed transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of the Act).
-Ye s□ No ☑ At April 29, 2022, the number of shares outstanding of the registran t's common stock wasl 1,422,539 share es.
+(Mark O ne) QUARTERLY REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the a uarterly period ended June 30, 2022 or TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the tr ransition period from to Commission File Number: 001-36849 NATURAL L HEALTH TREND SCORP name of registrant as specified in its cha Delaware name of registrant as specified in its end 59-2705336 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Units 1205-07, 12F Mira Place Tower A 132 Nathan Road (Address of Tsimshatsui Kowloon , Hong Kong f principal executive offices, including 2 zip code) Registrant's tele phone number, including area code: +85 52-3107-0800 Canaditia Securitie s registered pursuant to Section 12(b) of the Exchange Act Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share NHTC The NASDAQ Stock Market LLC preceding by check mark whether the registrant: (1) has filed all repo g 12 months (or for such shorter period that the registrant v $s \square No \square$ 15(d) of the Securities Exchange Act of 1934 during the) has been subject to such filing requirements for the past 90 by check mark whether the registrant has submitted electro e preceding 12 months (or for shorter period that the regist ired to be submitted pursuant to Rule 405 of Regulation S-T Yes \square No \square .
+See the definitions of "large accelerated filer," "accelerate ated filer, a smaller reporting company, or an emerging growth and "emerging growth company" in Rule 12b-2 of the celerated filer Accelerated filer Smaller reporting company Emerging growth company erging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) o d transition period for complying with any new or revised Indicate l by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Act).
+Ye s□ No ☑ At July 2 9, 2022, the number of shares outstanding of the registrant t's common stock was11,422,539 shares

 NATURAL HEALTH TRENDS CORP.
-Quarterly Report on Form 10-Q March 31, 2022
+Quarterly Report on Form 10-Q June 30, 2022